lmondada/dphil-thesis/content/04_matching/05_anchors.md

 The procedure is similar to `CanonicalAnchors`, described in detail in the previous paragraphs.
 In addition to the arguments of `CanonicalAnchors`, `AllAnchors` requires a width $w \geq 1$ argument.
-It then returns all sets of
-$w$ operations that form the canonical anchors of some width-$w$ subgraph of $G$ with root $r$.
+It then returns all sets of at most $w$ operations[^atmostw] that form the canonical anchors of some width-$w$ subgraph of $G$ with root $r$.
 The main difference between `CanonicalAnchors` and `AllAnchors` is that the successive recursive calls (line 22 in `CanonicalAnchors`) are replaced by a series of nested loops (lines 42--48 in `AllAnchors`) that exhaustively iterate over the possible outcomes for different subgraphs of $G$.
 The results of every possible combination of recursive calls are then collected into a list of anchor sets, which is returned.

+[^atmostw]:
+    Every anchor operation is on at least one previously unseen linear path, thus there can be at most $w$ operations in the set of anchors.

+The part of the pseudocode that is without comments is unchanged from `CanonicalAnchors`.
+Using {{% refproposition "prop-dualspanningtree" %}}, we know that we can assume that every operation has at most 3 children, and thus 3 neighbours in `G`, given that the operations equivalent to parent nodes were removed.

 ```python {linenos=inline}
 def AllAnchors(